oeitam/mgtd/README.md

  - when writing this line: edit @1168 Description | set a meeting on debug tools an .... it did not work with this error: set param FAILED with ERROR.
 So it thought it was a set param command, while it was edit command (no error message set).
 Need to check how come ...
  - add the ability to jsut print out one field, especially the description, so it can be easily copied elsewhere
  - scenario: created a new megeproject. created a new project. tried to do move of an existing activity to thei new project. this failed.
 After exiting and restarting - it worked.
+ - the word 'set' in a command like "close @xxx | set ...." caused an issue - it thought it was setting a parameter.
+Fix
+ - I used "lacos | something"  ... and it did not list, rather it came back with an error
  -
  - search to TODO and fix
  - document all commands